PiotrG1996/IoT_HX711/README.md

 </p>

 This block is responsible for saving all <b><i>msg.payload</i></b> into the specified file path.
-Filename should include the full path to the folder in which all data is stored.
-If file doesn’t exist, then will be automatically created:
+The filename should include the full path to the folder in which all data is stored.
+If the file doesn’t exist, then will be automatically created:
 ```bash
 /<path>/.node-red/node_modules/node-red-contrib-hx711/Data/Sensor_I.log
 ```
 The path must be changed.

-### Example of application in the Node-RED flow:
+### Example of the application in the Node-RED flow:

 <p align="center">
   <img width="500" height="250" src="img/file_example.png">